twilio/twilio-voice-ios/iOS-13-Migration-Guide.md

 ## iOS 13 & Xcode 10 or below

-If you plan to continue building your app with Xcode 10 you must perform the following action:
+This section provides information required for existings apps built with Xcode 10 or below.
+In order to comply with iOS 13 you must perform the following step and submit your app using Xcode 10 or below.
+If your app is built with Xcode 11 you must follow the steps noted in the next [section](#ios-13-&-xcode-11).

-1. Update how you decode the PushKit token
+- Update how you decode the PushKit token

     **Swift**